 Foundation Waterproofing Miami

-1. High-Volume Housing Growth in Miami
+1. High-volume housing growth in Miami

 Miami-Dade County consistently ranks among the top U.S. counties for residential construction, with thousands of new single-family permits issued annually.
-As more homes are built in coastal and low-lying areas, foundation systems face unique risks from groundwater intrusion and storm surge.
+As more homes are built in coastal and low-lying areas, foundations face unique risks from groundwater intrusion and storm surge.
+Source – U.S. Census Building Permits Data

-2. Florida Building Code Elevation Requirement
+2. Florida Building Code elevation requirement

 The Florida Building Code requires finished floors to be elevated at least 12 inches above finished grade to reduce flood and drainage risks.
-In Miami, however, many homes are constructed at or near existing soil grade.
-While technically code-compliant, this leaves foundations exposed to rising water during heavy rainfall and king tide events.
+In Miami, many homes are constructed at or near existing soil grade.
+While code-compliant, this leaves foundations exposed to rising water during heavy rainfall and king tide events.
+Source – Florida Building Code

-Miami is built on porous limestone with one of the shallowest water tables in the U.S. (often 3–5 feet below ground level).
+Miami sits on porous limestone with one of the shallowest water tables in the U.S. (often 3–5 feet below ground).
 This geology allows saltwater intrusion and makes conventional drainage less effective.
-During hurricanes or prolonged storms, hydrostatic pressure builds rapidly, pushing water into basements, slabs, and crawlspaces.
+During hurricanes or prolonged storms, hydrostatic pressure builds rapidly.
+Source – USGS South Florida Groundwater Resources

-5. Proactive Waterproofing is Essential in Miami
+5. Proactive waterproofing is essential

-In a city prone to hurricanes, storm surge, and tidal flooding, foundation waterproofing is not optional—it’s a necessity.
-Installing drainage systems, sump pumps, vapor barriers, and waterproof coatings during construction or renovation can save homeowners tens of thousands of dollars in future structural repairs and protect long-term property value.
+In a city prone to hurricanes, storm surge, and tidal flooding, waterproofing is a necessity.
+Installing drainage systems, sump pumps, vapor barriers, and waterproof coatings during construction or renovation can avoid costly structural repairs and protect long-term value.
+Source – FEMA Technical Bulletin

 Expert Foundation Waterproofing for Miami’s Coastal & Storm Conditions